 After your big flights are booked, you can think about booking your stays.
 I have done hostels, Airbnbs, and hotels.
 Where you choose to stay is completely dependent upon your expectations for comfort, budget and size of group you are traveling with.

-Hotels can be hit or miss, sometimes you get what you pay for, sometimes you are pleasantly surprised, and sometimes you feel like you got scammed.
-My recommendation is to do research and choose a place based on neighborhood.
+Hotels can be hit or miss in my experience.
+Sometimes you get what you pay for, sometimes you are pleasantly surprised, and sometimes you feel like you got scammed.
+My recommendation is to do research and choose a hotel based on neighborhood.

 One final option is a fun mix of Airbnb and hotel called Sonder.
-Our first experience with Sonder was in New Orleans, and we have nothing but good things to say!
+Our first experience with Sonder was during a bucket list trip to New Orleans, and we have nothing but good things to say!
 We liked the safety of the space in a building similar to a hotel, but the room was larger and more personalized, similar to an Airbnb.
 They are also fairly priced.
 Check out their growing list of cities and locations while deciding where to stay.

-Lastly, it’s time to book transport from place to place.
-It’s best to start tracking prices, but often you don’t need to book 4-6 months in advance for smaller airlines, trains or busses.
+Finally, it’s time to book transport from place to place.
+It’s best to start tracking prices, but often you don’t need to book 4-6 months in advance for smaller airlines, trains, ferries or busses.
 Just do you research, and make sure to track prices so you know if they are trending up or down.

 STEP 6: Create a General List of Must See Sights & Experiences